Shared Understanding: What Great CX Leaders Cultivate

 Your Customer ecosystem is big – even huge.

+But there are many different departments and activities operating within your Customer ecosystem.
 So that means that you’ll have many opportunities to inspire shared understanding at functional levels as well.

 One of the most popular and relevant functions for CX practitioners to explore is the Customer Service function.